alice-biometrics/petisco/docs/cli.md

     This information is obtained from instantiating a `petisco.Application`.

-    By default, `petisco-dev` searchs this application in the module `app.application`:
+    By default, `petisco-dev` searches this application in the module `app.application`:

     ```python hl_lines="13" title="app/application.py"
     from petisco.extra.fastapi import FastApiApplication